vaynefr/Brain_Tumor_Detection_Using_CNN/README.md

-# Brain_Tumor_Detection
+<h1>Brain_Tumor_Detection</h1>
-Brain Tumor Detection using CNN Image Classification
+Brain Tumor Detection which was implemented using CNN Image Classification